pantakanch/Mercedes-Benz-Price-Prediction/README.md

 - **Collect More Data:** Expanding the dataset can further enhance model accuracy.
 - **Explore Different Algorithms:** Trying different machine learning algorithms could uncover alternative models with improved performance.
 - **Hyperparameter Tuning:** Fine-tuning model parameters to optimize predictive capabilities.
+- **Exercise Caution with Rare Models:** Advise salespeople to be cautious when relying on predictions for car models with fewer than 50 instances, including GLB Class, G Class, CLK, CLC Class, R Class, 180, 200, 220, and 230.
+The model may have limited data to make accurate predictions for these rare models.
+Salespeople may manually adjust the predicted prices based on their understanding of market demand or consult with senior salespeople.